Julcatan/surfs_up/README.md

 Summary:

 The temperatures in Oahu are very similar with average temperatures in the low 70s.
+They are not

 and is suitable for a surf/ice cream shop.